• Skip to primary navigation

 add water to the soup

-Add the water and soup mix and heat until it is just starting to boil.
+Add the water and soup mix and heat the pot over medium to high heat until it is just starting to boil.
 Turn off the heat.

 Step 3 - Blend